ycoroneos/Floating-DSP/README.md

 Also inside the DSP folder is our simulation library and simulation test set.
 We have created a hodge-podge of useful python utilities for signal processing and visualization.
 Speicifically interesting files are Convert.py, analyze.py, generate_signals.py, and simulate.py

+## How to Run / Verify
+Fortunately, our testing framework is entirely scripted and automatic.
+Unfortunately, you must have Vivado 2017.1 or newer installed.

+Step 1.
+Get Vivado 2017.1 or newer from Xilinx

+Step 2.
+Navigate to the DSP/simulation folder

+Step 3.
+To run a simulation of the fixed point and floating point filters, you must use simulate.py.
+Here is an example command for running a low pass blackman filter on a Chirp signal:

+./simulate.py 150Hz_lpf_277tap_blackman.coeffs chirp_extended.signal ./tests/test --notes="blackman 150hz 277 taps lpf, chirp 20-20000hz"

+Step 4.
+To verify the RTL, open DSP.xpr with Vivado and poke around.
+XSim is a great utility for observing the systolic FIR pipeline.
+An alternative way to verify the RTL (when Vivado is not available) is to aggregate every single verilog file in the subtree and perform a reachability analysis starting from "toplevel.v"